compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 ### `PostAdded`
 Triggered whenever a _successful posting_ leaves the posting queue.

-Plaease keep in mind that whether the Post is a _succcessful posting_, _successful update_, or _unsuccessful posting_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the posting attempt.
+Please keep in mind that whether the Post is a _succcessful posting_, _successful update_, or _unsuccessful posting_ is not pre-defined and depends on the response that idibu receives from the given Portal (posting destination) after the posting attempt.

 The following parameters will be passed in the body of the request: